escv/younic/README.md

 ### Get started (Developer)

+* younic and Felix OSGi framework currently only support Java8
 * clone the repository (or a fork) https://github.com/escv/younic-sample next to this project
-* duplicate /net.younic.core.dispatcher/launch.bndrun to a personal one and add it to gitignore ** modify the launch bndrun (your copy) config runproperties to fit your environment ** to not modify logging config - create a /var/log/younic.log file add give appropriate permissions for your user account
+* duplicate /net.younic.core.dispatcher/launch.bndrun to a personal one (launch.{name}.bdnrun example launch.aalbert.bndrun) and add it to gitignore
+** modify the launch.{name}.bndrun (your copy) config -runproperties to fit your environment ** to not modify logging config - create a /var/log/younic.log file add give appropriate permissions for your user account

+## Using Eclipse + bndtools
 * Use eclipse bndtools (tested with latest version 4.1 and eclipse photon)
 * Open your bndrun file (step 2) and click on either "Run OSGi" or "Debug OSGi"

+## Using IntelliJ
+* Download the Amdatu Plugin at: https://plugins.jetbrains.com/plugin/10639-amdatu and install it in IDEA
+* Start IDEA and Select  File -> New -> Project from Existing Sources... -> Select the younic root Folder  (proceed with default selections)
+* Launch it with: Run -> Edit Configurations... -> Click the [+] -> BND OSGi -> Run Launcher -> At the right form: Choose your launch.{name}.bndrun Descriptor -> Apply Changes and run it

 If you prefer to launch younic as a container, please use the grade build target:
 ```